floooh/sokol/README.md

     on and support the new [permission-based clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).

-    For documention of the clipboard feature, search for CLIPBOARD SUPPORT in sokol_app.h
+    For documentation of the clipboard feature, search for CLIPBOARD SUPPORT in sokol_app.h

 - **08-Sep-2019**: sokol_gfx.h now supports clamp-to-border texture sampling: